Silverthorne Attorneys Can Help.

-We’ve often heard or been told that if the vehicle in front of you stops abruptly and you rear-end it, you will automatically be charged with “failure to keep your vehicle under control.”
-In many cases, the person who stopped abruptly and caused the accident is not issued a citation, though sometimes there could be grounds for carelessness on their part, such as broken or burned out tail or brake lights, or failure to move their vehicle off the road due to mechanical failure.
-In such cases, a rear end accident attorney could file a ‘comparative negligence’ claim on your behalf, in which the plaintiff’s compensation could be reduced.
+We’ve often hear or have been told that if the vehicle in front of you stops abruptly and you rear-end it, you will automatically be charged with “failure to keep your vehicle under control.”
+In many cases, the person who stopped abruptly and caused the accident is not issued a citation.
+However, there are grounds for carelessness on their part.
+These include a broken or burned out tail or brake lights, or failure to move their car after a malfunction.
+In such cases, a car accident lawyer could file a ‘comparative negligence’ claim on your behalf.

-While we often think of rear-end accidents as a type of fender-bender where no one is seriously injured, the fact is, rear-end accidents contribute towards a large number of injuries and fatalities every year, along with loss of personal property.
+While we often think of rear-end accidents as a type of fender-bender, the fact is, rear-end accidents contribute to a large number of injuries and fatalities every year.
 The law directs that we should leave at least 10 feet for every 10 mph of speed between our vehicle and the one we’re following to allow for ample time to slow down or stop to avoid an accident.
 Unfortunately, not everyone follows this rule of thumb.
 There are other factors that contribute to rear-end collisions, such as:

-- Phone and texting: This has become an increasing issue, especially with younger drivers, who are not paying attention to the road and what is coming up ahead.
+- This has become an increasing issue, especially with younger drivers, who are not paying attention to the road and what is coming up ahead.

 If you find yourself in a rear-end collision, there are steps you can take at the scene to help ensure your rights, providing you are not injured and are emotionally stable for the task.
 Following is a short list that you can keep in your glove compartment as a guide if need be: